Algorithm Selection for Software Verification using Graph Neural Networks: Research Questions and Experimental Design

 A critique of algorithm selection is that a user could run the portfolio of algorithms in parallel instead of selecting one at a time~\cite{kerschke2019automated}.
 This has the potential to cause an excessive use of resources as verification techniques tend to scale poorly in both time and memory usage as program complexity grows.
 While full parallelization is guaranteed to verify a program in the shortest time for the set of verifiers, there will be a waste computation time and energy on all verification tools that do not report a safety guarantee first.

-Algorithm selectors can be used to find a middle ground between parallelism and sequential selection by training a selector to predict the Top-K most likely tools to verify a program, where K is the amount of parallel machines.
-If the selector can consistently pick the most effective tool in the Top-K, the developer will receive a safety guarantee in the same amount of time, while using a fraction of the computational resources.
+Algorithm selectors can be used to find a middle ground between parallelism and sequential selection by training a selector to predict the Top-K tools most likely to verify a program, where k is the level of parallelism.
+If the selector can consistently pick the most effective tool in k choices, the developer will receive a safety guarantee in the same amount of time, while using a fraction of the computational resources.